Our MLIS curriculum is constantly updated to address emerging trends in our field.

 - Virtual Services Librarian

 We realize that the vast choice in career opportunities can overwhelm new students.
 Many of the career pathways you can pursue at SJSU SLIS may pique your interest and sound like something you'd like to do as your profession.
 Our Career Development resources offer tools, advice, and insight to help you identify the career direction best suited for you personally.

-As you ponder the vast opportunities, we encourage you to explore the career pathways at the San José State University School of Library and Information Science, download our Innovate magazine, and read stories about current SJSU SLIS students' personal career objectives.
+As you ponder the vast opportunities, we encourage you to explore the career pathways at the San José State University School of Library and Information Science, browse the latest news about our curriculum, and read stories about current SJSU SLIS students' personal career objectives.